 At the SEC Championships in 2009, McGill was a member of the 800 free relay team that took home first place in a school-record time of 6:18.15.
 He also was runner-up in the 200 IM in an Auburn-record time of 1:43.39.

 Back in high school, McGill attended Champaign Central and swam for Storm Aquatics under coach Will Barker, where he was a twelve-time All-American and the Swimmer of the Year for Illinois Swimming Inc. He was also a three-time state champion and holds the Central High School record in two events.

-Tyler is married to the former Julianne McLane, a former Auburn swimmer.
-In November 2013, the couple's first child, Ameila, was born.
+McGill is married to the former Julianne McLane, a former Auburn swimmer, and the couple has a daughter, Ameila.